amirhallaji/Beheshtray-Polling-System/README.md

 </p>

-### How to install
+### How to Install
-In case to run our app, you first have install appsan on your android phone and then run **Beheshtray** from there.
+In case to run our app, you first have install appsan on your android phone and then run **Beheshtray** mini-app from there.

 | Version | Release                                                                 |
 |---------|-------------------------------------------------------------------------|